-When setting compensation for our Named Executive Officers, or "NEOs," the Compensation Committee focuses on total direct compensation.
+When setting compensation for our Named Executive Officers, or NEOs, the Compensation Committee focuses on total direct compensation.
 Total direct compensation includes three major components - base salary, annual short-term incentive compensation and annual long-term incentive compensation - all of which are designed to work together to drive a complementary set of behaviors and outcomes.
-The following chart illustrates, for fiscal 2022, the target annual compensation mix among the three elements of direct compensation for our Chief Executive Officer and, on average, for our other NEOs.
+The following chart illustrates, for fiscal 2024, the target annual compensation mix among the three elements of direct compensation for our Chief Executive Officer and, on average, for our other NEOs.
+For more information, see "Target Annual Compensation Mix" on page 29.

-(1) Long-term incentive compensation includes grant value of all fiscal 2022 equity awards to Named Executive Officers.
-For more information see "Individual Fiscal 2022 Long-Term Incentive Awards" beginning on page 32 of this Proxy Statement.
+1) Long-term incentive compensation reflects grant value of fiscal 2024 annual long-term incentive awards granted to our Named Executive Officers.
+For more information, see "Individual Fiscal 2024 Long-Term Incentive Awards" beginning on page 33.